A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Detailed derivation of the multi-dimensional limiting

 \subsection{Piecewise-biparabolic reconstruction}

 If none of the edges needs to be limited, then the natural choice of the reconstruction is biparabolic, as it has been used already since \cite{barsukow18activeflux,kerkmann18}.
-In presence of limited edges the reconstruction shall be defined in a piecewise fashion, subdividing the cell into quadrants or halves.
-If the discrete data fulfill condition \eqref{eq:quasimonotone}, it is then tested (in an approximate way) whether this reconstruction fulfills $m \leq q_\text{recon}(x) \leq M$.
-In case not, it is discarded and replaced by the plateau reconstruction of Section \ref{sec:plateau}.

 However, if one of the edges is reconstructed as a hat, then something else needs to be done inside the cell in order to ensure continuity.
 We generally choose to subdivide the cell into regions (quadrants or halves, depending on the situation) and to reconstruct biparabolically in every such region while maintaining global continuity.

+Then, if the discrete data fulfill condition \eqref{eq:quasimonotone}, the reconstruction is tested (in an approximate way) to check whether $m \leq q_\text{recon}(x,y) \leq M$ holds inside the cell.
+In case not, the reconstruction is discarded and replaced by the plateau reconstruction of Section \ref{sec:plateau}.

-Linearity of the problem (in the point values and the average) shall be exploited by considering the average and all point values apart from $q_\text{SW}, q_\text{W}, q_\text{NW}$ to vanish:
+Linearity of the problem (in the point values and the average) will be exploited by considering all point values apart from $q_\text{SW}, q_\text{W}, q_\text{NW}$ to vanish: